David J. Sencer CDC Museum

 Story of CDC

-During your visit, please walk through the Story of CDC and talk to docents stationed in the exhibits; see how you do on museum scavenger hunts; try on a BSL 4 suit; and examine artifacts from the CDC Historical Collection: a working iron lung, a smoking machine, a laboratory vent hood, CDC’s first field laptop, and many more!
+During your visit, please walk through the Story of CDC and talk to docents stationed in the exhibits; see how you do on museum scavenger hunts; and examine artifacts from the CDC Historical Collection: a working iron lung, a smoking machine, a laboratory vent hood, and many more!

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.